Netronome/virtio-forwarder/README.md

 Comprehensive documentation on how to setup host machines for virtualization and configuring virtio-forwarder can be found at http://virtio-forwarder.readthedocs.io/.

 ### Installation
 virtio-forwarder packages are hosted on copr and ppa.
-To install, add the applicable repositoriy and launch the appropriate package manager:
+To install, add the applicable repository and launch the appropriate package manager:

 ```
 # rpms